MichaelNasA/MichaelNasA/README.md

-## Hi there 👋 My name ia Michael Adamson.
+## Hi there 👋 My name is Michael Adamson.
 I am a front end developer

 <!--
 **MichaelNasA/MichaelNasA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.